Breast Milk vs Formula: How Do They Compare?

 Many of the fatty acids in breast milk are also found in common vegetable oils, which explains why manufacturers have chosen vegetable oils as the fat-giving ingredient in infant formula.

-The chart below shows the breakdown of fat levels in mature breast milk and our three popular European formulas:
+The chart below shows the breakdown of fat levels in mature breast milk and four of our most popular European formulas:

 Lactose is the main sugar in most milks, including human breast milk, cow’s milk, and goat’s milk.
 As a carbohydrate, lactose is used by the human body for energy.